 Absorbed Glass Matt (AGM) and gelled electrolyte batteries are often used on buoys to prevent spillage of electrolyte.
 Consult with the manufacturer.

-Advances in Technology

-Battery manufacturers or suppliers should be consulted during AtoN system design, as battery technology is continually evolving.

 Quality Versus Price

 It should also be noted that in some areas an acceptable solution may be to use lower-priced batteries and accept that their replacement may be necessary more frequently than for specialist batteries.
-Such a decision will be influenced by the costs of accessing the AtoN site, and by the ease of fast access in the event of a failure.
+Such a decision will be influenced by the ability to source the battery, costs of accessing the AtoN site, and by the ease of fast access in the event of a failure.

 SAFE HANDLING OF ENERGY STORAGE SYSTEMS

-Batteries are an integral part of any energy storage system used in aids to navigation, yet little has been written on their safety, installation, maintenance, recycling and disposal.
+Batteries are an integral part of any energy storage system used in aids to navigation and safe handling is one of the key considerations.

 Battery Safety Issues